-If you are driving a Mercedes-Benz and you start driving it like you stole it you may notice the ESP light starting to flash on your instrument cluster.
-You have never seen an ESP light before and the letter aren’t self-explanatory either.
+If you are driving a Mercedes-Benz and start driving it as you stole it, you may notice the ESP light starting to flash on your instrument cluster.
+You have never seen an ESP light before, and the letter isn’t self-explanatory either.

 What does ESP stand for?

-ESP stand for Electronic Stability Program, at least in the Mercedes-Benz dictionary.
-It uses input from several sensor to help stabilize the car during cornering, over steering, under steering or slipping.
+ESP stands for Electronic Stability Program, at least in the Mercedes-Benz dictionary.
+It uses input from several sensors to help stabilize the car during cornering, over-steering, understeering, or slipping.

-That name kind of gives you a hint, but you are still wondering what that means or how does it work.
+That name gives you a hint, but you are still wondering what that means or how it works.

-ESP is a system developed by Mercedes-Benz a long time ago, when Hyundai didn’t even exist as a brand.
-The basic principle is that the car will detect when a wheel rotates at a faster rate, way faster than the other wheels.
+ESP is a system Mercedes-Benz developed long ago when Hyundai didn’t even exist as a brand.
+The basic principle is that the car will detect when a wheel rotates faster than the other wheels.
 This is done by monitoring the rotation speed of each wheel using the ABS sensors on the wheel.

 What does a flashing ESP light mean?

-If the light is blinking, it means the car has detected at least of the wheel is slipping and it is doing it’s job by helping you stay on track.
+If the light is blinking, it means the car has detected at least the wheel is slipping and is doing its job by helping you stay on track.
 The ESP system is intervening.
-This is normal operation of the system.
-You are either trying to push the limit or are driving on very poor road conditions such as snow or ice.
+This is the regular operation of the system.
+You are either trying to push the limit or are driving on very poor road conditions, such as snow or ice.
 Try to drive more carefully next time you see the light start to flash.
-The ESP will try to keep you safe but it can not defy the laws of physics.
+The ESP will try to keep you safe, but it can not defy the laws of physics.

 ESP light stays on all the time.

 If the light is always on, the ESP is either off or has detected a problem.
-ESP light stay on constantly if the “ESP Off” button was pressed.
+ESP light stays constant if the “ESP Off” button is pressed.
 To turn it off: Press the ESP button on the dash of your Mercedes-Benz and hold it for 5 seconds.
 This will reset the light.
-If the light doesn’t go off then you have a malfunction and should troubleshoot the problem or visit a repair shop.
+If the light doesn’t go off, you have a malfunction and should troubleshoot the problem or visit a repair shop.

-What the ESP conrol module does is that it will apply brake pressure to the wheel that is spining too much.
-Because it shouldn’t spin at a much higher rate than the other three wheels.
-After all, all the wheels should be getting to the destination at the same time.
+The ESP control module applies brake pressure to the wheel that is spinning too much because it shouldn’t spin at a much higher rate than the other three wheels.
+After all, all the wheels should be getting to the destination simultaneously.

 Under what conditions is ESP triggered?

-ESP is triggered when you get stuck in the mud for example.
-It can also be triggered if you go around the corner too fast and the car begins to slide or the tires to loose traction.
+ESP is triggered when you get stuck in the mud, for example.
+It can also be triggered if you go around the corner too fast, the car begins sliding, or the tires lose traction.

-ESP is an awesome feature that you don’t even find in that many cars even today.
-It’s a complicated system that requires an additional control unit and input from several sensor.
-It is worth every penny, if you can have that as an add-on option on your car.
-It comes standard with all Mercedes-Benz models sold today by the way.
+ESP is an excellent feature you don’t even find in many cars today.
+It’s a complicated system requiring additional control units and input from several sensors.
+Having that as an add-on option on your car is worth every penny.
+It comes standard with all Mercedes-Benz models sold today, by the way.

-According to Mercedes-Benz the ESP incorporated the input from the ABS (Anti Lock Brakes), ASR and ETS.
-What this video for a detailed explanation.
+According to Mercedes-Benz, the ESP incorporated the input from the ABS (Anti Lock Brakes), ASR, and ETS.